 Music is one of the weekly enrichment classes in the elementary curriculum.
-In music we learn about worship, how we worship, and what are different ways to worship.
+In music, we learn about worship, how we worship, and what are different ways to worship.
 Along with worship, students will also learn different musical concepts like rhythm, beat, note reading, solfege, singing alone and with others, and learn how to play various instruments.
-Fourth grade students learn how to play the recorder while exercising their note reading skills.
-Fifth grade students learn how to play the ukulele while learning chordal structure.
+Fourth and fifth grade students are learning musical concepts through instrumentation.

 The Physical Education program entails a variety of physical activities and sports such as units in callisthenic exercises, basketball, volleyball, team building, leadership, soccer, and many others sports/ activities for the students.
 The program enhances students' knowledge on the importance of daily participation in physical activities.
 It is designed to give students the opportunity to gain personal fitness skills, to be empowered to meet challenges and develop positive behaviors toward fitness.
 It also gives the students the time to learn how to cooperate with each other and build with each other.